2-step authentication¶

 verification code not accepted¶

-you may have typed your password incorrectly.
+You may have typed your password incorrectly.
 Unfortunately, the server doesn’t report if your password is wrong - it just continues to prompt for your verification code.

-wait for a new verification code to appear in your 2-step app before typing it in.
+Wait for a new verification code to appear in your 2-step app before typing it in.

 can I start over?¶